danieledapo/danieledapo.github.io/content/post/buzz.md

 object to properly calculate the normal for shading, etc...
 However, CSG can only provide distances because that's the whole point of representing models using SDF after all.
-Fear not though, there's a technique known as ray marching that basically consists in moving along the incoming ray by the distance from the SDF object to the origin until such distance is 0 that is the intersection point.
+Fear not though, there's a technique known as ray marching that basically consists in moving along the incoming ray by its distance from the SDF object until such distance is 0 that is when the origin of the ray is the intersection point.

+Using these simple operators it's possible to describe quite complex objects like the following.

 ![csg-image](/post/buzz/csg.png)

-## Conclusion
+## Conclusions

 Ray tracers are pretty cool and are interesting to implement, but it's not a walk in the park if you don't know much about 3d math.
 The best part of this journey was that I could see the results of my code changes pretty much immediately because they almost always impacted the final images.
-I didn't like debugging though, it's super hard given that it's not always easy to understand what's causing a glitch in the final image for example.
+I didn't like debugging though, it's super hard given that it's not always obvious what's causing weird effects in the final image.

-There a lot of features missing in buzz, namely textures and volume rendering, but I'm ok with what I have now.
+There a lot of features missing in Buzz like textures and volume rendering, but I'm ok with what I have.

-A feature that I'm considering adding now is some very basic primitives to render animations given that I'm able to render images which can be seen as frames.
-However rendering even a single good quality image takes a bit of time, I fear that even making an animation of say 1 minute would require quite a bit of resources.
+A feature that I'm considering adding is some very basic primitives to render animations given that I'm able to render images which can be seen as frames.
+However, since rendering a single good quality image takes a bit of time, I fear that making an animation of say 1 minute would require quite a bit of resources.
 It'd be pretty cool to produce short movies though.

 Also, I might try to implement [Physically based rendering][pbr] at some point, but I'm done with ray tracing for the foreseeable future.
 The next thing is to